Frequently Asked Questions

 A: Maternity sessions are best taken around 30-34 weeks of pregnancy, so booking around week 20 in your pregnancy is recommended.

 Q: How long will my session last?

-A: Full family, maternity, and milestone sessions take approximately 1 – 1.5 hours.
+A: Family, maternity, and milestone sessions take approximately 30 minutes - 2 hours depending which package you book.
 Newborn sessions are longer to allow for feedings and soothing as we need baby to be fully asleep to safely achieve most poses, and these are usually between 2-4 hours.
-Half family, maternity, and milestone sessions take 30-40 minutes.

 Q: Where will our session be?

-A: We can decide on the location together depending on what type of look you are after: city, park, country, studio, in your home, etc. I do not offer multiple locations (with the exception of those who want a combo indoor/outdoor session as these are done in the greenbelt area behind my home where my studio is located) and travel fees may apply if the desired location is more than 20 minutes away from my home in the west end of Edmonton.
+A: We can decide on the location together depending on what type of look you are after: city, park, country, studio, in your home, etc. I do not offer multiple locations (with the exception of those who want a combo indoor/outdoor maternity session when booking my highest maternity package) and travel fees may apply if the desired location is more than 20 minutes away from my home in the west end of Edmonton.

 Q: How many people can be included in the photos?

 A: It depends on the type of session and it will list in each package who is included in the session.

 Q: Can I request specific photos to be taken (ie grandchildren/grandparents, solo of kids, etc)?

 A: Absolutely!
 Please let me know ahead of time of any must have shots you want me to be sure to get.
 You will also have the opportunity to do this while filling out the pre-session questionnaire I will send you once you book, or at our pre-consultation if you come in ready to book.